Oar, mast, spar and flagpole making

 Training issues: Individuals may do a short course and make their own flagpole, but then would not make any more.
 Serious training would not be relevant due to the very small market.

 Market issues: Although they do not last as long, aluminium and fibreglass poles are much cheaper to produce.

-Market issues: The market is 50% historic buildings/restoration and 50% for individuals’ houses.
+Market issues: The market is 50 per cent historic buildings/restoration and 50 per cent for individuals’ houses.
 The future market will depend on the degree of authenticity seen to be important in historic buildings, and whether individuals will continue to pay high prices for traditional materials and craftsmanship.

 Craftspeople currently known